In search of the best and brightest

 Study is an important resource for manufacturers and other industry stakeholders.

-6:00 am, 29 July 2021, London, ON – Ontario manufacturers stand to benefit from engaging a more diverse workforce, concludes a new Trillium Network for Advanced Manufacturing report.
-The report (available here), titled ‘Bridges not Barriers: Advancing Racialized Women in Manufacturing,’ features insight from three racialized women who own or lead manufacturing companies in Ontario: Peng-Sang Cau of ATS Automation, Kathy Cheng of Redwood Classics Apparel, and Niru Somayajula of Sensor Technology Ltd. To remain competitive, Ontario manufacturers need to demonstrate the appeal of a career in manufacturing to more people and other segments of society (like racialized women).
+London, Ontario – Ontario manufacturers stand to benefit from engaging a more diverse workforce, concludes a new Trillium Network for Advanced Manufacturing report.
+The report, ‘Bridges not Barriers: Advancing Racialized Women in Manufacturing’, features insight from three racialized women who own or lead manufacturing companies in Ontario: Peng-Sang Cau of ATS Automation, Kathy Cheng of Redwood Classics Apparel, and Niru Somayajula of Sensor Technology Ltd. To remain competitive, Ontario manufacturers need to demonstrate the appeal of a career in manufacturing to more people and other segments of society (like racialized women).

 The report demonstrates that while Ontario’s population is famously diverse, this diversity is not reflected within the workforces or leadership of most manufacturers.
 “It is difficult to become what you cannot see.
 Yes, manufacturers employ racialized women, but how many of those women are in leadership roles?
 How many have been mentored for career advancement or leadership opportunities?
 The answer is not enough,” said report co-author Shannon Miller.